krispingal/krispingal.github.io/content/articles/guide-to-neural-network/index.md

 date = '2018-11-04'
 draft = false
-title = 'A guide to Neural Networks' description = 'A guide to neural networks' keywords = ['neural networks'] images = ['nn.webp', 'neuron.webp'] tags = ['neural networks'] math = true
+title = 'A guide to Neural Networks' description = 'Imagine teaching a machine to recognize patterns in the world just like you do.
+This guide takes you on a journey from basic neural networks to building your own, one step at a time.' keywords = ['neural networks'] images = ['nn.webp', 'neuron.webp'] tags = ['neural networks'] categories = ['aiml'] math = true
 +++